planetruby/gems/2020/20-lhs-lhc.md

 LHC.json.post('https://datastore.com/v1/feedbacks', body: { name: 'Hello', recommended: true })
 ```

 While I just want to cover the basic use here there is a lot more features to discover!
 The gem is really feature loaded.
-You should checkout the detailed README [here](https://github.com/local-ch/lhc).
+You should checkout the detailed [README](https://github.com/local-ch/lhc).

 ### LHS

 Let's talk about LHS.
 I was very excited the first time I saw LHS in action.
-In order to demonstrate what LHS offers: Let's build a simple ActiveRecord-like wrapper for the request we did in the LHC example above to show off it's capabilities.
+In order to demonstrate what LHS offers: Let's build a simple Active Record-like wrapper for the request we did in the LHC example above to show off it's capabilities.

 After adding the `lhs` gem to your project you can configure the LHC-Client which LHS is going to use.
 This example uses Rails, but LHS also works fine outside of Rails (for example if you want to create an API-wrapper gem).